mic-joebstl/LaserEngraver/readme.md

 # Laser Engraver
-Intended as an alternative to the software that is shipped with K3/K5 laser engravers.
+This project serves as an alternative to the software that comes with K3/K5 laser engravers.

-## Why
+## Motivation
-The original software is limited in its capabilities as it supports rasterized engraving only.
+The original software only supports rasterized engraving, which limits its capabilities.
-I intend to speed up the engraving process with this tool by analyzing the provided image and finding the shortest path for the laser to follow.
+This project aims to enhance the engraving process by analyzing the input image and determining the shortest path for the laser to follow, thereby potentially speeding up the process.
-So far I have not quite achieved this goal yet, as the engraver has a high latency for acknowleging received commands and performs single line engraving commands more quickly.
+However, due to the high latency of the engraver in acknowledging received commands and its quicker performance with single line engraving commands, this goal has not been fully realized yet.

 ## Installation
-Clone the repo or download the source and compile the application using Visual Studio.
+To install, either clone the repository or download the source code and compile the application using Visual Studio.
-As of now, there is only a build profile for Windows, as I don't use Linux with a GUI.
-In the future there will be releases with prebuilt executables.
+Currently, only a Windows build profile is available as I don't use Linux with a GUI.
+Future releases will include prebuilt executables.
 ## How to use

 ### Engrave
-To do this, drag an image file into the window, press *Connect*, set your engraving preferences and *Start*.
+Drag an image file into the window, click *Connect*, set your engraving preferences, and click *Start*.

 ![demo](./res/demo.png)

-The highlighted area shows what has been engraved already,
-and the dot shows the current position of the laser.
+The highlighted area represents what has already been engraved, while the dot indicates the current position of the laser.

 ### Settings
-*Depth* sets the duration for which the engraver stays at a position.
-Exact duration depends on the device, so it is specified here in percent.
+- **Depth** determines how long the engraver stays at a position.
+The exact duration depends on the device and is specified here in percent.

-- *Variable burn intensity*: If active, the burn intensity is determined by the brightness of the pixel (including alpha channel).
+- **Variable burn intensity**: If enabled, burn intensity is determined by pixel brightness (including alpha channel).
-- *Max.
-Power* limits the burn intensity to a maximum value when *Variable burn intensity* is active.
+- **Max.
+Power**: When **Variable burn intensity** is enabled, this option limits burn intensity to a maximum value.
-- *Power* specifies the fixed burn intensity of the pixels to be engraved if *Variable burn intensity* is disabled.
+- **Power**: Specifies fixed burn intensity for pixels to be engraved when **Variable burn intensity** is disabled.
-- *Threshold* is the value in percent at which brightness a pixel is engraved if *Variable burn intensity* is disabled.
+- **Threshold**: Determines at what percent brightness a pixel is engraved when *Variable burn intensity* is disabled.
-- *Rasterized* engraves the pixels in rows in a grid pattern.
+- **Rasterized**: Engraves pixels in rows in a grid pattern.
-- *Raster optimized* starts engraving at any pixel and navigates directly to the next pixel to be engraved from there.
+- **Raster optimized**: Begins engraving at any pixel and directly navigates to the next pixel to be engraved.
-- *Show halo* is a purely visual setting and has no effect on engraving.
+- **Show halo**: A visual setting that does not affect engraving.

-### Keyboard shortcuts
+### Keyboard Shortcuts
-- `Ctrl` + `Left mouse button` moves the view.
-The *Auto center view* setting is reset.
+- `Ctrl` + `Left mouse button`: Moves the view (resets *Auto center view* setting).
-- `Ctrl` + `Mouse wheel` and `Ctrl` + `+`/`-` sets the zoom level.
+- `Ctrl` + `Mouse wheel` and `Ctrl` + `+`/`-`: Adjusts zoom level.
-- `Ctrl` + `0` resets the zoom level.
+- `Ctrl` + `0`: Resets zoom level.

 ## Configuration
 All settings are stored in `appsettings.json`.
-If the file doesn't exist, it's created at startup with default settings.
+If this file does not exist, it will be created at startup with default settings.
-Most settings can be configured using the UI, but some (like custom themes and device settings) must be configured in the file directly.
+While most settings can be configured via the UI, some (like custom themes and device settings) must be directly configured in the file.
-In this section I will only go into detail for settings that can only be set in `appsettings.json`.
+This section details settings that can only be set in `appsettings.json`.

 ### Example
 ```json